processone/docs.ejabberd.im/content/admin/installation.md

 want ejabberd to be started automatically at boot time, go to the Windows service settings and set ejabberd to be automatically started.
-Note that the Windows service is a feature still in development, and for example it doesn’t read the file `ejabberdctl.cfg`.
+Note that the Windows service is a feature still in development, and for example it doesn't read the file `ejabberdctl.cfg`.

 On Microsoft Windows, the Erlang processes for ejabberd are named